functionland/docs/docs/getting-started/box-setup.md

 ---
-title: BOX Server Setup
+title: Running a BOX locally
 id: box-setup
 ---

-# BOX Server Setup
+# Running a BOX locally

 The easiest way to get the BOX server running locally is to clone our repo and use docker.